tammergalal/katacoda-scenarios/canary-deploy-tracking/step1.md

 1. Running `kubectl get service, pod, deployment -n datadog`{{execute}} should show you that the datadog agent, cluster agent, and kube-state metrics are now running in addition to your deployment.

 **Note**: You may need to wait up to a minute or two for the agents to be fully up and running.
-Try executing `kubectl get all`{{execute}} after a minute to see if everything is ready.
+Try executing `kubectl get service, pod, deployment -n datadog`{{execute}} after a minute to see if everything is ready.

 With the application receiving traffic and having used helm to install the datadog agent, the next step is to begin looking into some data about the app on the Datadog platform.